 Nathan frowned, peering across the cramped room to the mirror in a vain struggle to make out her reflection.
 He didn’t, though he swore he spotted the outline of a few strands of hair.
-While Lucy often left markings on the century-old mirror, he could never distinguish her breath from the cloudy covering.
+While Lucy often left markings on the century-old mirror, he couldn't distinguish her breath from the cloudy covering.

 Speaking of Lucy, he never learned much about her life, only that she died in an accident at nine years old.
 While Nathan met her when he turned seven, he often wondered if he experienced her haunting years before.
 He first came here when he was a baby, back before his grandma died.
 Too bad Lucy didn’t know if his grandma became a ghost.
 He frowned at the thought, but when a chill sent goosebumps across his arms and legs, it morphed into a smile.

 He wiggled about at the gentle creak of his bed.
-“Took you long enough,” Nathan said, as Lucy materialized before him.
+“Took you long enough,” Nathan said as Lucy materialized before him.
 A scrawny girl, Lucy had dark hair that always appeared in tangles.

 Lucy folded her arms.
 “I don’t like appearing in the morning,” she said in her raspy voice.
 “So, what do you want to do?”